BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

                          empty set of scalars and another scalar, in that order.
 - blind_generators (REQUIRED), vector of pseudo-random points in G1.
+- api_id (OPTIONAL), octet string.
+If not supplied it defaults to the empty octet string ("").

 Deserialization: